 What Are You Planting?

-The sky’s the limit.
-For the most part we are growing what we did last year, but trying new varieties that are more “container friendly”.
+For the most part we are growing what we did last year in our stock tank garden, you can find new varieties that are more “container friendly”.
 There are so many different kinds, but different varietals react differently to different conditions – like in ground, or in containers like our stock tank garden.
 So, if you picked out something that doesn’t specify “container friendly”, all is not lost!
 Plant them anyway, because you may have success!
 Don’t be intimidated.

 This year, we are doing more squash, and peppers, and strawberries (because Emmett loves them).